synerg5g/Pyramis/docs/dev-docs.md

 protocol, and certain 3GPP NF-NF communications are required to use either the NGAP or PFCP protocols.

-At its core, an NF protocol is specified by its <ins>state machine, message types, and encoder-decoder pairs</ins>, all defined and distributed via <ins>protocol libraries</ins>.
+At its core, a L-7 application protocol is specified by its <ins>state machine, message types, and encoder-decoder pairs</ins>, all defined and distributed via <ins>protocol libraries</ins>.
 C++ protocol libraries provide C++ structs and classes in header files to define message types, and define encoders and decoders for each valid message-type in the protocol.
 The state-machine of a protocol is